yanghongLIU/Machinelearning_for_CRCtranscriptome/README.md

 # crctranscriptomeproject_ml

-This project is Biomarker Discovery and Identification for Colorectal Cancer Regarding Gender Differences with Machine Learning Techniques, which is a master thesis written by YanghongLiu
+This project is Biomarker Discovery and Identification for Colorectal Cancer Regarding Gender Differences with Machine Learning Techniques.

 Organization:  Scilifelab, Stockholm University, Karolinska Institutet